Strategy16 min read

 • Photos: Front, side, back.
 Private.
 Honest.

-• Workout log: Weights, reps, and notes.
+• Workout log: Weights, reps, and notes in Apple Notes, Excel, or Google Sheets.

 • Energy and sleep: A quick daily score is enough.

 Use the first two weeks to learn your true starting point.
 If a weight feels too easy, note it.
-If a movement irritates a joint, swap it — do not force it.
+If a movement irritates a joint, swap it, do not force it.

 Early progress comes from showing up on schedule, not from proving how tough you are.